mustardjelly/University-Examples/README.md

 Assembly Example - Example code written in Assembly.
 Code was written throughout the year of 2017 for Operating System courses

-C Sharp Work - Recently self taught language.
+C Sharp Work - Self taught (07/2018).
 Created a simple prime number printing script

 Data Science Example - Python code written to explore data in a data science capacity.
 Code written in 1st half 2018 for Foundations of Computational Science